turbinenreiter/MicroPythonSmallSats/text/doc-capi.md

 \\ \\

 The functions described here are not all available functions.
 More can be found in ```py/obj.h```.
 A useful tool to learn how functions are used is ```grep```.
 It allows to search the codebase for occurrences of a certain string, for example a function name.
 From the examples found that way, it can be learned how to use them.
-Friendly people willing to help can be found at ```forums.micropython.org```, where also already many answers can be found in the archive.
+Friendly people willing to help can be found at ```forums.micropython.org```, where there is also already an archive with many answers.